Royal Caribbean Gratuities (Tips): Full Guide to Cost & How They Work

 Who is not covered by the automatic gratuities?

 Not everyone who provides a service is included in the automatic tips.
-For instance, shipboard personnel who offer services only used by some guests, such as bartenders casino dealers, kids’ camp workers, and spa workers are outside of the umbrella of the gratuities.
+For instance, shipboard personnel who offer services only used by some guests, such as casino dealers, kids’ camp workers, and spa workers seem to be outside of the umbrella of the gratuities.
 While spa workers and bartenders are covered by the 18% charge tacked onto your bill, if they or other staff go above and beyond, feel free to tip them.

 One other area is room service.
 While there are charges for items on the room service menus, these don’t go to the person who delivers your food.
 It’s customary to tip $3-5 to the staff member bringing your food.

 Also remember the people on shore.
-Those who provide you with service on land, such as baggage handlers and shore excursion operators, are not affiliated with the cruise line, so should be tipped separately.
+Those who provide you with service on land, such as baggage handlers and shore excursion operators, are not affiliated with the cruise line so they should be tipped separately.

 What else should I know about Royal Caribbean’s gratuities?

 One thing to know about Royal Caribbean’s tip amounts is that they are subject to change.
-There have been increases during the past few years, including in mid-2016 and early 2018.
+There have been regular increases during the past few years, including in late 2023.
 There is always the possibility of another increase.
 We think passengers are wise to prepay gratuities to keep from being hit with an increased rate in the future.
 As well, having the charge already taken care of means less money out of your pocket at the end of the cruise.

 Your receipt to sign will have a spot for an additional tip.
 Just know that your tip is already added to the bill, and you don’t have to provide more if you don’t want.